jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 # Working with subgroups and configurations on your ZTP/RHACM infrastructure

-[Red Hat ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) allows you to deploy, upgrade, configure different Spoke clusters, from a Hub cluster.
+[Red Hat ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) allows you to deploy, upgrade and configure different Spoke clusters, from a Hub cluster.
 It is an Openshift cluster that manages other clusters.
 The infrastructure, and its configuration, can be defined using [RHACM Governance](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/governance/governance).
 This governance, allows you to define configurations in the way of Policies.
 Very briefly, these Policies defines sets of `mustHave`or `mustNotHave`objects:

 ```yaml